nick22d/ddos-resilient-architecture-webapp/README.md

 ## Mitigation techniques

-This section aims at providing more detail on the mitigation techniques that each service involved employs.
+This section aims at providing more detail on the mitigation techniques employed by each service involved.

 ### CloudFront